Skip to Content

 When reflecting on this part of my history, I see God in every aspect of it:

-Now, He is calling me in a different way as my husband and I prayerfully consider becoming foster parents ourselves.
-I would appreciated your prayers as we move according to His will for us.
-In fact, I ask that you pray for all involved in foster care and adoption – from social workers to foster parents, prospective adoptive families and foster families and especially the children in the “system”.
+I ask that you pray for all involved in foster care and adoption – from social workers to foster parents, prospective adoptive families, foster families, and especially the children in the “system”.
 Children who deserve a safe, loving home.

 As an adopted child, I begged my parents to read me the book they had about being adopted.
-The book is no longer in publication but below are some great alternatives as well as a few good choices for adoptive parents and how we are adopted by God.
+The book is no longer in publication, but below are some great alternatives and a few good choices for adoptive parents and how God adopts us.
 I pray that they bless you.
 And never forget that once you are adopted into God’s family, it is forever.

 Books for Adopted Children: